Exhibition — until 7 August 2022

 STEDELIJK BASE is the permanent installation of iconic works from the collection of the Stedelijk Museum.
-It occupies the entire lower level of the museum and features a selection of 400 pieces grouped around historic movements, social themes, and influential artists.
-The display begins with STEDELIJK BASE in the ABN AMRO Gallery including works by seminal figures such as Kazimir Malevich, Piet Mondrian, Gerrit Rietveld, Nola Hatterman, Charley Toorop, Barnett Newman, Yves Klein, Roy Lichtenstein and Mark Rothko.
+It occupies half of the lower level of the museum and features a selection of 200 pieces grouped around historic movements, social themes, and influential artists.
+The display begins with STEDELIJK BASE in the ABN AMRO Gallery including works by seminal figures such as Kazimir Malevich, Piet Mondrian, Gerrit Rietveld, Nola Hatterman and Charley Toorop.
 Next, visitors can take the escalator to the VandenEnde Foundation Gallery, where the extraordinary installation Untitled (Past, Present, Future) by Barbara Kruger is on view.
-Ranging from the origins of abstraction and industrial design in the late 19th century to socially engaged painting, STEDELIJK BASE is a perfect introduction to the history of modern art and design.
+Ranging from the origins of abstraction and industrial design in the late 19th century to CoBrA, STEDELIJK BASE is a perfect introduction to the history of modern art and design.

 Stedelijk opens its doors to the future

 STEDELIJK BASE is the finale of the museum’s revised spatial design; the building now has a clearer layout, and 70 percent of the museum’s space is devoted to the collection.
 On the first floor of the historic building, Tomorrow is a Different Day, the collection presentation from 1980-now, presents a changing program of collection displays, each showcasing new perspectives, research, and topical themes.